Artificial Intelligence

 Medical Vocabulary and Context Windows

 Second, the model must understand medical language without bulldozing it.
 Terms like diastolic pressure or ejection fraction should not be treated as noisy tokens.
 Adequate context windows ensure the system keeps track of longitudinal details within a single visit, such as the link between a medication change and a reported side effect later in the conversation.
 Too small a window and the summary becomes a patchwork.
 Too large and the model may hallucinate relationships that were never stated.
-Balance is art.
+Balance is art, and it is exactly why medical speech recognition for clinicians needs domain-specific tuning, not a generic transcription API.

 Handling Accents, Noise, and Pace